impostorsguides/impostorsguides.github.io/rbenv/part-1/1-b-content.md

 If we use the `/usr/bin/bash` shebang, then whoever runs our script **must** have `bash` installed in their `/usr/bin/` directory.
 But that's not a safe bet.
 For example, my `bash` executable is installed at `/bin/bash`, with no `/usr/` prefix.
 If we load `PATH` into our environment via the `/usr/bin/env bash` shebang, then UNIX will search through all the directories in `PATH` until it finds `bash`, so we have more changes to find the `bash` executable.

-More info on the differences between the two types of shebangs, including some *downsides* of using `/usr/bin/env bash`, can be found [here](https://archive.ph/ouudu) and [here](https://archive.ph/4jEZL).
+More info on the differences between the two types of shebangs, including some *downsides* of using `/usr/bin/env bash`, can be found [here](https://web.archive.org/web/20230326212656/https://www.baeldung.com/linux/bash-shebang-lines){:target="_blank" rel="noopener"} and [here](https://web.archive.org/web/20230316084258/https://stackoverflow.com/questions/16365130/what-is-the-difference-between-usr-bin-env-bash-and-usr-bin-bash){:target="_blank" rel="noopener"}.

 ### Why use a shebang?